Wolvin-NET/prophuntx/Prop_Hunt_Menu_Guide.md

 - Colour for the Last Prop's trail (hex code)
 Colour for the trailing line.
 Hex colour code only.
 Example: `#FFFF00` (Yellow)
 - Trail colour texture for Last Prop's player
-The Trailin Line texture to be used.
+The Trailing Line texture to be used.
 Texture must be present in the game.

 **Weapon Settings**